On checkable codes in group algebras: Code-checkable group algebras

-Thus a result of Nakayama (\cite{N}, Theorem 17) says that all left (and right) $B$-modules are uniserial.
+Thus a result of Nakayama (\cite[Theorem 17]{N}) says that all left (and right) $B$-modules are uniserial.
 Clearly, $I/JI$ is a $B/J$-submodule of $\soc(B/JI)$.
-Since $B/JI$ is uniserial we see that $I/JI$ is a submodule of $B/J$.
+Since $B/JI$ is uniserial, we see that $I/JI$ is a submodule of $B/J$.
 But all ideals in $B/J$ are principal.
-Hence $I/JI$ is generated by one element and we are done. \end{proof}
+Hence $I/JI$ is generated by one element. \\ $c) \Longrightarrow d)$.
+Note that b) is exactly the statement in (1) of (\cite[Theorem 2.1]{EG}) which is equivalent to (3).
+Thus all indecomposable left $B$-modules are submodules of $B$ which means that $B$ is of finite representation type.
+Now d) follows by (\cite{Z}, Proposition 2.12.9).\\ $d) \Longrightarrow c)$ Again by (\cite{Z}, Proposition 2.12.9), we know that $B$ is of finite representation type.
+Following the proof of (\cite{A}, Section 18, Proposition 3), we see that the projective cover $P(M)$ of the unique irreducible left module $M$ in $B$ is uniserial. \end{proof}

 As usual the {\it principal $p$-block} $B_0(G)$ of $G$ is the block which contains the trivial $KG$-module.
+Furthermore, remember from finite group theory that a group $G$ is called {\it $p$-nilpotent} if $G$ has a normal $p'$-subgroup $N = O_{p'}(G)$ such that the factor group $G/N$ is a $p$-group, i.e., $G/N$ is isomorphic to a Sylow $p$-subgroup of $G$. \\

-\begin{cor} Let $\cha K =p$ and let $B_0(G)$ be the principal $p$-block of $G$.
-Equivalent are. \begin{itemize} \item[\rm a)] All right ideals in $B_0(G)$ are checkable. \item[\rm b)] $G$ is $p$-nilpotent with a cyclic Sylow $p$-subgroup. \end{itemize} \end{cor} \begin{proof} It is well-known from representation theory that all ideals in $KG$ are principal if $G$ is $p$-nilpotent with a cyclic Sylow $p$-subgroup.
-Thus we only have to prove $a) \Longrightarrow b).$ Note that according to Theorem \ref{T2} the condition in a) implies that $B_0(G)$ contains only one irreducible left module.
-Thus by (\cite{HB}, Chap.
-VII, Theorem 14.9), the group $G$ must be $p$-nilpotent.
-In particular, if $T$ is a Sylow $p$-subgroup of $G$, then $B_0(G) \cong KG/O_{p'} (G) \cong KT$ forces $T$ to be cyclic (see Example \ref{ex1}). \end{proof}
+\begin{cor} Let $\cha K =p$ and let $B_0(G)$ be the principal $p$-block of $KG$.
+The following are equivalent. \begin{itemize} \item[\rm a)] $G$ is $p$-nilpotent with a cyclic Sylow $p$-subgroup. \item[\rm b)] $KG$ is a code-checkable group algebra. \item[\rm c)] All right ideals in $B_0(G)$ are checkable. \end{itemize} \end{cor} \begin{proof} $a) \Longrightarrow b)$ By (\cite[Chap.
+VII, Theorem 14.9]{HB}), each block has exactly one irreducible left module.
+Since the principal block $B_0(G)$, which contains the trivial module $1_G$, is isomorphic to $KG/O_{p'} (G) \cong KT$, with $T$ a Sylow $p$-subgroup of $G$, we get that $B_0(G)=P(1_G) \cong KT$ is uniserial.
+If $M$ is any irreducible $KG$-module, then $P(M)$ is a factor module of $P(1_G) \otimes M$, which is uniserial.
+Thus $P(M)$ is uniserial as well.
+This shows that all blocks of $KG$ satisfy condition c) of Theorem \ref{T2}, hence condition a), which means that $KG$ is code-checkable. \\ $ b) \Longrightarrow c)$ This is obvious.\\ $c) \Longrightarrow a).$ Note that according to Theorem \ref{T2} the condition in c) implies that $B_0(G)$ contains only one irreducible left module, namely the trivial module $1_G$, and $P(1_G)$ is uniserial.
+Thus again by (\cite[Chap.
+VII, Theorem 14.9]{HB}), the group $G$ must be $p$-nilpotent.
+In particular, if $T$ is a Sylow $p$-subgroup of $G$, then $B_0(G) \cong KG/O_{p'} (G) \cong KT \cong P(1_G)$ forces $T$ to be cyclic. \end{proof}

-Observe that Corollary \ref{C3} implies an early result of Passman (\cite{P}, Theorem 4.1), which says that all right (left) ideals of $KG$ are principal if and only if $G$ is $p$-nilpotent with a cyclic Sylow $p$-subgroup.
-We can reformulate such result in a coding theoretical language.